How I Steam My Face at Home (When My Skin Looks Dull and Annoyed)

 • A green tea bag for antioxidants

-4. Position your face: Lean over the bowl about 8–10 inches away.
+4. Lean over the bowl about 8–10 inches away.
 Drape a towel over your head to trap steam.
-You’ll look like a human dumpling.

 5. Steam for 10 minutes: Don’t overdo it.
 If it's too hot, pull back a bit.

-6. Pat dry and follow up: Apply a mask, serum, or moisturizer right after, your skin’s like a sponge now.
+6. Apply a mask, serum, or moisturizer right after, while your skin’s still like a sponge.

 Pro tip: Don't steam after microneedling, waxing, or any intense skin treatments.
 And avoid it if you have rosacea or super-sensitive skin.